History of the Quran: Codexes and canonization

 When the task was finished Uthman kept one copy in Medina and sent others to Kufa, Baṣra, Damascus, and, according to some accounts, Mecca, and ordered that all other variant copies of the Quran be destroyed.
 This was done everywhere except in Kufa, where some scholars argue that Ibn Masʿūd and his followers refused.

 The above quoted hadith refers to the manuscripts of the Quran compiled during the time of Caliph Abu Bakr, which were inherited by Caliph Umar's daughter Hafsa, a wife of Muhammad, and then returned to her, as promised.
 Sean Anthony and Catherine Bronson note that "Zuhrī – the earliest known scholar to emphasize the importance of Ḥafṣah's codex for the collection of the caliph ʿUthmān's recension – also serves as the authority for the accounts of the destruction of Ḥafṣah's scrolls (ṣuḥuf)."
-After her death, he reported that Hafsa's brother inherited the manuscripts and allowed Uthman or according to some versions, Abd al-Malik ibn Marwan to destroy them.
+After her death, he reported that Hafsa's brother inherited the manuscripts and allowed Uthman or according to some versions, Marwan I to destroy them.

 It is generally accepted that the Uthmanic text comprises all 114 suras in the order known today.

 Beliefs of some Shia Muslim scholars about the origins of the Quran may differ in some respects from Sunni beliefs.
 According to influential Marja' Abu al-Qasim al-Khoei, Uthman's collection of the Quran was metaphorical, not physical.
 He did not collect the verses and suras in one volume, but in the sense that he united the Muslims on the reading of one authoritative recension. al-Khoei also argues that the one reading on which Uthman united the Muslims was the one in circulation among most Muslims, and that it reached them through uninterrupted transmission from Muhammad.

 This is one of the most contested issues and an area where many non-Muslim and Muslim scholars often clash.